This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The outer walls of the Castle of Emporio

-Emporio is characterised by its special architecture.
-The old medieval settlement is made up of several tiny houses, one next to the other, connected by equally tiny staircases and bridges and super narrow maze-like alleys.
-Emporio is a fine example of medieval defensive architecture although you could easily mistake it for the setting of a fairy tale or fantasy film.
+Emporio is characterised by its exceptional architecture.
+The old medieval settlement is made up of several tiny houses, one next to the other, connected by equally tiny staircases and bridges and super-narrow maze-like alleys.

 This image shows the unique architecture of Emporio, with its tiny houses, super narrow alleys and rounded steps and doors.